Document Storage and the Chain of Custody

 • Description of document accessed and data obtained

-It’s the responsibility of the record storage company to lay out specific policy and guidelines on how their employees are to handle documents.
+It’s the responsibility of the document storage company to lay out specific policy and guidelines on how their employees are to handle documents.
 At no point should an employee physically or visually come in contact with the documents or else a chain of custody failure is at risk to occur.

 Information governance is an ever changing field as federal and state laws require more retention and faster discovery.
 Our network of document storage and document management experts will help your company maintain your documents regardless of the file type or format.

-From Document Scanning to Offsite Document Storage, our experts will help you select a customized Document Management Solution that fits exactly what you’re looking to do for your company.
+Let us help you manage your hard-copy documents or guide you through a transition to a paperless office.
+From document scanning to document destruction, our experts will help you select a customized document management solution that fits exactly what you’re looking to do for your company.

 We have locations all across the United States to serve you offsite document storage needs.
 To get started, fill out the form to the right, or give us a call at (866) 385-3706.
 Within minutes of receiving your request, you will have free quotes from experts in your area that can help you.

-Get a Free Quote in Minutes!
+Get Your Free Quote